medplum/medplum/packages/docs/blog/2023-08-08-system-strings.md

 ### CodeableConcepts

-When it comes to `CodeableConcepts`, it gets a bit more complex. **Whenever possible, you should use standardized code systems** to avoid reinventing the wheel and promote good data hygeine.
+When it comes to `CodeableConcepts`, it gets a bit more complex. **Whenever possible, you should use standardized code systems** to avoid reinventing the wheel and promote good data hygiene.
 The FHIR community has defined standard `system` strings for these code systems.

 Some commonly used code systems: